 Research metrics give a balanced, multi-dimensional view for assessing the value of published research.
 Based on the depth and breadth of its content, Scopus works with researchers, publishers, bibliometricians, librarians, institutional leaders and others in academia, to offer an evolving basket of metrics that complement more qualitative insights.
 Throughout Scopus, you can access multiple metrics at the journal, article and author levels.

-It’s time for a new standard of research excellence.
+It’s time for a new standard of journal citation impact.

 CiteScore™ metrics are a new standard to measure serial citation impact.
 Comprehensive, transparent, current and free, CiteScore metrics help you to analyze the impact of all serial titles – including journals – in Scopus.